2023 Digital Keyboard Guide for All Levels

 To find a good upright or grand piano, you will want to visit a store in person and try out the pianos.
 Each of those pianos will have it’s own sound quality and touch feel, so you should try it out yourself and see if you like it before purchasing it.
 Based on how long you intend to keep the piano, and what level you’re hoping to reach, store employees should be able to help you make a selection.

-Meet your professional piano teacher and begin 1-on-1 instruction.
+Meet your piano teacher, discuss goals and begin 1-on-1 instruction.